fulgen/wisdom-volkano/readme.rst

 PHP version 5.4 or newer is recommended.
 Apache 2.2.x
 PostgreSQL 9.x + PostGIS 2.1.x
-Geoserver version 2.7 on Tomcat 7
+Geoserver version 2.7 on Tomcat 7, on Java 7

 ************